guilfoyles1/DogDataAnalysis/README.md

 - The dataset file (`Dog Breeds Around The World.csv`) should be placed in the appropriate directory (`data/`), or you can modify the path in the script to match your setup.
 - Ensure that you have the correct version of the libraries as per the requirements.

-## Contributions

-Feel free to fork the repository, open issues, or create pull requests if you'd like to improve this project.
-Contributions are welcome!

 ## License

 This project is open-source and available under the [MIT License](LICENSE).